 Step 1: Define Your Goals and Metrics

 A content audit is a hard and time-consuming process.
-So, it is important to start out with clear, defined objectives to run it successfully.
+So, when planning how to perform a content audit it is important to start out with clear, defined objectives to run it successfully.

 The first step is to think about your business goals.
 What benefits can you draw from a content audit?
 Which results do you want to achieve?

 Here are some examples of goals you can set for your web content audit campaign.